mapninja/CV/README.md

 Foundations of "Big Earth" data, including public and private-sector Earth imaging services, crowd-sourced global-scale geospatial data, trajectory and data streams.
 Visualization as analysis,

 ### Wrigley Field Program in Hawaii, Stanford School of Earth, Energy & Environmental Sciences, 2016 - present
-Created and delivered content for a 3-day QGIS Spatial Analysis Module for the Wrigley Field Program, November 2016.
+Created and delivered content for a 3-day Spatial Analysis Module for the Wrigley Field Program, November 2016.
 Four components, including: An Introduction to Spatial Analysis; Geoprocessing and Spatial Data Carpentry; Imagery Analysis; and Field Data Collection.
 Data acquisition support from DigitalGlobe.

 ### Stanford Summer Research College (SRC), 2015-present
 Created and delivered content for a 3-day Spatial Analysis Bootcamp, using ArcGIS Suite of software, and including: An Introduction to GIS with ArcGIS, Geoprocessing with ArcGIS, Data Creation Workflows with ArcGIS, and Field Data Collection with ArcGIS.